dianaefimova/homepage/README.md

 The purpose of the project is demonstrate my web development skills.
-In order to see the website, go to https://dianaefimova.github.io/homepage/ It is recommended to use Google Chrome.
+In order to see the website, go to https://dianaefimova.github.io/homepage/ It is recommended to open with Google Chrome.